blowb/blowb-doc/install-internet-service-docker/owncloud.rst

 Configure DNS
 -------------

-Please add an A record to point the domain you want to use with ownCloud to the IP address of the server.
+Add an ``A`` record to point the domain that you want to use with ownCloud to the IP address of the server.

 Configure the MariaDB Database
 ------------------------------

-Please follow the instructions in :doc:`../common-tasks/add-mariadb-database` to create a new user and a database both named as ``owncloud`` in MariaDB.
+Follow the instructions in :doc:`../common-tasks/add-mariadb-database` to create a new user and a database both named as ``owncloud`` in the MariaDB database.

 Set up OwnCloud Container
 -------------------------